-    Madagascar, a (yes, the same plague that decimated the population in the Middle Ages) caused more than plague outbreak 1,500 cases and 110 deaths despite the existence of rapid diagnosis tests and effective treatments.
+In Madagascar, a plague outbreak (yes, the same plague that decimated the population in the Middle Ages) caused more than 1,500 cases and 110 deaths despite the existence of rapid diagnosis tests and effective treatments.

 The number of obese children has increased more than ten-fold over the last four decades

 The largest analysis performed to date, in which ISGlobal participated and recently published in The Lancet, gives disturbing figures on the rise of obesity: the number of obese children has increased more than ten-fold over the last four decades.
 The global cost of this epidemic is estimated at 1.2 trillion USD for 2025.